HVSharma12/ansible-runner-container/README.md

 # ansible-runner-container

-This repository provides a simple **Ansible Runner** setup that runs a playbook inside a **containerized Ansible Runner environment**.
+This repository provides a simple **Ansible Runner** setup that runs a playbook inside a **containerized Ansible Runner environment** for testing Ansible runner.

 - No need to install Ansible or Ansible-runner directly on the VM.
 - All SSH connections go through the VM running the container, not directly inside the container.